 Next, we implemented a CNN classifier to train on the time series of normalized packet counts.
 Figure~\ref{fig:pacer:attack-cnn} shows the architecture of our classifier, which consists of three convolution layers, a max pooling layer, and two dense layers.
 We use a dropout of 0.2 between each pair of hidden layers of the classifier as shown in the figure.
 We train the classifier with an Adam optimizer \cite{kingma2014adam}, categorical cross-entropy error function, and with input batches of 64 samples.
 Our CNN classifier is similar to the one built by Schuster \etal~\cite[section 7.2]{beautyburst}, with the difference that we used a dropout of 0.2 between the model's hidden layers and 64 epochs for training.

 We implemented the classifier using Tensorflow 2 API and with the Keras frontend.
-We used 70\% of the time series data for each label (video) for training and the remaining for evaluating the classifer.
-The classifier achieves an overall precision and recall of 81.8\% each, and an overall accuracy of 96.4\%.
+We used 70\% of the time series data for each label (video) for training and the remaining for evaluating the classifier.
+The classifier achieves an overall precision and recall of 81.8\% each, and an accuracy of 96.4\%.

+{\update{\bf Additional attack setups.}} We performed a similar, but simpler attack on two additional setups: (i) with the host, $S_1$'s NIC configured in SR-IOV, exposing vNICs to the victim and attacker VMs, and (ii) in a commercial IaaS Cloud provider platform.
+In both cases, we were able to show that victim transfers of large files generate a large signal on an attacker's cross-traffic that is visible in a timeseries plot even to the naked eye.
+These attacks are not surprising, since any queueing policy that allows a tenant to use network bandwidth not currently used by other tenants that share a link permits {\nsc}s.

 Our experiment confirms prior work~\cite{agarwal2016moving, song2001timing, hintz2002, vila2017loophole, beautyburst, wright2008spot, brumley2005remote, brumley2011remote, panchenko2011} and shows that a network side-channel attack can identify videos in a collection with good accuracy.
 While an attack in a production environment faces additional challenges like achieving colocation with the victim, prior work has shown that it is easy to attain colocation~\cite{getoffmycloud, inci2015seriously, inci2016efficient}.
 Hence, cloud tenants that require strong confidentiality have to consider that {\nsc}s are a realistic threat.